Location

 25.72323

-The Wilds is designed as a naturalistic landscape zone within the corridor of The Underline, featuring dense native planting, elevated boardwalks, shaded rest areas, and a quiet retreat from the urban surroundings.
+The Wilds are located in Coral Gables at Ponce de Leon Blvd between Orduna Drive and Granada Blvd.
+This area is a naturalized landscape zone, featuring dense native planting, elevated boardwalks, shaded rest areas, and a quiet retreat from the urban surroundings.
 It celebrates South Florida’s native ecosystems and provides a pause in the trail for reflection, nature viewing, and passive recreation.

 Ponce de Leon Boulevard between Donatello Street and Orduna Drive